BinayaDev/6_Binayaadhikari_NCMT_Web_Technology/Assignment/assignment 2/assignment2.md

 # Web Technology
 ## Assignment

-*Student Name:* Binaya Adhikari
+**Student Name:** Binaya Adhikari
-*Roll/ID No:* 6
+**Roll/ID No:** 6
-*Program:* BIT
+**Program:** BIT
-*Date:* 2025/12/27
+**Date:** 2025/12/27

 ##  CHAPTER 2: WEBSITE DEVELOPMENT PROCESS

 ## Group A: Short Questions (2 Marks)

 ### 1. Define the term "Sitemap” in the planning phase.
+**Answer:**
-*Answer:*A sitemap is a structured outline of all the pages of a website.
+A sitemap is a structured outline of all the pages of a website.
 It helps in planning how pages are connected and makes navigation clear before actual development starts.

 ### 2. What is the purpose of the ”Launch” phase in web development?
+**Answer:**
-*Answer:*The launch phase is when the website is made live on the internet.
+The launch phase is when the website is made live on the internet.
 It includes final checks, uploading files to the server, and making the site accessible to users.

 ### 3. Why is ”Documentation” important in the development lifecycle?
+**Answer:**
-*Answer:*Documentation is important because it records all technical details and processes.
+Documentation is important because it records all technical details and processes.
 It helps developers understand, maintain, and update the website in the future easily.

 ### 4. Differentiate between Front-end and Back-end development.
+**Answer:**
-*Answer:Front-end development: Deals with the visual part of the website that users see and interact with, such as layout, buttons, and colors.
+Front-end development: Deals with the visual part of the website that users see and interact with, such as layout, buttons, and colors.
 Back-end development: Works on the server side, handling databases, user data, and website logic.

 ## Group B: Long Questions (4 Marks)

 ### 5. ”Planning is the most critical phase of web development.”
 Discuss this statement by listing the key activities performed during the planning phase.
+**Answer:**
-*Answer:*Planning is the most important phase because it creates a clear roadmap for the entire project.
+Planning is the most important phase because it creates a clear roadmap for the entire project.
 If planning is weak, mistakes happen later.
 Key activities in the planning phase include:
 Understanding client requirements
 Identifying target users